ayimany/ayimany/README.md

 * Seeing how far I can take this machine without it dying (Computability theory, I guess)

 ### Projects
-* FRC Season 2023 - Charged Up
+* FFRC: A flexible, modular library for FRC robotics.
+Hosted in my team's repo (tecdroid3354)
 * Preclib: A library to perform precise operations with time, space, etc.
 * Noxlang: A statically typed, dangerous but powerful programming language.
 * Undergraven: A really god darn ambitious game idea, although I've postopned this one for now.